 Food technologists research, develop and improve food and drink products.
 They may also be involved in the processing, packaging, storage and safety of food to meet government and industry standards.

 Food technologists with up to five years' experience usually earn

 $47K-$110K per year

-Pay for food technologists varies depending on location and experience.
+Pay for food technologists varies depending on skills and experience.

 - Graduate food technologists usually earn $47,000 to $75,000 a year.